coverclock/com-diag-diminuto/README.md

 This file is part of the Digital Aggregates Corporation Diminuto package.
 Diminuto is an open source library of systems programming functions and tools written in C to simplify the writing of device drivers, daemons, and systems applications for the Linux operating system.
-It has found it's way into a number of commercial products of the Corporation's clients, so don't be surprised if you find this code being used legitimately elsewhere in your travels.
+It has found its way into a number of commercial products of the Corporation's clients, so don't be surprised if you find this code being used legitimately elsewhere in your travels.
+Diminuto includes a suite of unit tests that are used to validate the software when it changes.

 This software is an original work of its author(s).